gabrielgodoy-zz/gabrielgodoy.github.io/_posts/2016-12-24-exploring-prototypes.markdown

 Human.prototype.constructor === firstHuman.constructor // true
 ```

-> As we said, all objects will hold the `constructor` **property** in them, that references the constructor property inside the visible `prototype` object of the constructor function that was responsible for creating that particular object instance.
+> As we said, all objects will hold the `constructor` property in them, that references the `constructor` property inside the `prototype` object of the constructor function that was responsible for creating that particular object instance.

 #### Native Constructor functions
 There are **native** constructor functions that are built-in on the Javascript language, and they serve to create different types of objects, some of them are: